-The goal of the Allergy and Immunology Fellowship Program at the Icahn School of Medicine at Mount Sinai is to train interested and highly motivated internists and pediatricians in the specialty of allergy and clinical immunology.
-The educational mission is to provide a stimulating and comprehensive training experience that will lead to both an understanding and application of the principles of basic immunology to allergic disorders, congenital and acquired immunodeficiency diseases, organ and bone marrow transplantation, and autoimmune diseases.
-This includes developing an understanding of the clinical and laboratory assessment of allergic and immune system disorders, having a firsthand opportunity to conduct research projects, and attending and presenting original data at national meetings in allergy and immunology.
-The ultimate goal is to produce physicians/physician scientists who will take an active role in the expansion of allergy and clinical immunology as a growing specialty by developing careers in academic medicine, biotechnology, and patient care.
+The goal of the Allergy and Immunology Fellowship Program at the Icahn School of Medicine at Mount Sinai is to train highly motivated internists and pediatricians to be leaders in the field of Allergy and Immunology.
+The educational mission is to provide a stimulating and comprehensive training experience that will lead to both an understanding and application of the principles of basic immunology to atopic disorders, congenital and acquired immunodeficiency diseases, and inflammatory diseases.
+This includes developing an understanding of the clinical and laboratory assessment of allergic and immune system disorders, engaging in research projects, and presenting original data at national meetings.
+Our ultimate goal is to produce clinicians and physician scientists who will take an active role in the expansion of allergy and clinical immunology as a growing specialty by developing careers in patient care, academic medicine, and/or biopharmaceutical industry.

 Allergy and Clinical Immunology Fellowship at The Mount Sinai Hospital

-The Fellowship Training Program in Allergy and Immunology is based in the Division of Clinical Immunology (Department of Medicine) and the Division of Pediatric Allergy and Immunology (Department of Pediatrics).
-The program is conducted at The Mount Sinai Hospital, and provides exposure to both adult and pediatric allergic and immunologic disorders.
-Mount Sinai continues to offer two or three fellowship positions each year.
-Candidates may have Internal Medicine, Pediatrics or Medicine/Pediatrics background.
+The Fellowship Training Program in Allergy and Immunology includes cross training within the Division of Clinical Immunology (Department of Medicine) and the Division of Pediatric Allergy and Immunology (Department of Pediatrics).
+The program is conducted at The Mount Sinai Hospital, and provides exposure to both adult and pediatric atopic and immunologic disorders.
+Mount Sinai offers two or three fellowship positions each academic year.
+Candidates from Internal Medicine, Pediatrics or Medicine/Pediatrics core residency programs may apply.

 1st Year ACGME

 - Ali Maher Ayyash, MD, MPH, MS (Internal Medicine, Carolinas Healthcare System Blue Ridge, Morganton, NC)